 Zhangjiagang Jiangsu, China Travel Guide

-Winters (December to February): Winters are cold and damp.
+Winters (December to February): The winter season is cold and damp.
 Average temperatures hover between 0°C to 7°C (32°F to 45°F).
 Occasional snowfall occurs, but it is not heavy.
 The damp cold feels more penetrating than dry cold at similar temperatures.

 The annual average precipitation for Zhangjiagang is approximately 1,000-1,200 mm, with the majority of this rainfall occurring over the summer, especially in June and July.
 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.

-The annual average precipitation for Zhangjiagang is approximately 1,000-1,200 mm, with the majority of this rainfall occurring in the summer, especially in June and July.
+The once-a-year average precipitation for Zhangjiagang is approximately 1,000-1,200 mm, with the majority of this rainfall occurring in the summer, especially in June and July.

 Average temperatures rise from 10-20°C in Spring to 25-30°C in Summer, falling to 15-25°C in Autumn and 0-7°C in Winter.